feminism-chat/feminism-chat.github.io/index.md

 No. Women get misogyny and men get male privilege.

+# Aren't you just a bunch of gay autistic SJW lesbians?

+yes

 # Where do you all live?

 All around the world, not just in the USA.
 So please don't be US-centric.